Notebook of Avon Reah Smith-Ryan, 1942-1945

 us for the wounded men

-Wed 18 Feb 42 Again we xxxx received adequate food etc.
+Wed 18 Feb 42 Again we were received adequate food etc.

-man who pushed food quietly through the window and then ran away.
+man who pushed food quickly through the window and then ran away.

-The change in atmosphere was most marked and our xxx requests for
+The change in atmosphere was most marked and our few requests for

 water were ignored or answered with jeers.
 I noted all the names

-of our party in my Pay Book which I later lost after my
+of our party in my Pay Book which I later xxx lost after my

 attempted execution.
 At about 1730 hours we were taken out singly

-and our hands tied behind our backs with xxxx strips torn from
+and our hands tied behind our backs with stript strips torn from

 a bag.
 WO1 Airey still wore his haversack.
 We were marched

-at the rear ^This was not the officer who had [[???]].
-Hostile demonstrations were made by Japanese soldiers
+at the rear. ^This was not the officer who had previously questioned us.
+Hostile demonstrations were made by Japanese Soldiers

 lining the road and looking from house windows.
-We turned shortly
+We turned North

 into Reformatory Rd and marched about 400 yards.
 I was in the